Govt. Tourism License 3195/080/81

 Our Kyajo Ri Peak climbing trekking route follows the traditional Everest Base Camp trail starting from Kathmandu.
 You will fly to Lukla and trek to Namche from where you will exit the EBC route and direct your steps toward Kyajo Ri base camp via Mende village.

-From the Kyajo Ri base camp, you will first ascend to Camp I, then to Camp II and assault the summit the next day.
+From the Kyajo Ri base camp, you will first ascend to Camp I, then to Camp II, and assault the summit the next day.
 After the successful climbing, you will then head down to Base Camp and back towards Kathmandu via Namche and Lukla.

-Kyajo Ri Peak Climbing Itinerary
+Kyajo Ri Peak Climbing 16 Days Itinerary

 01